-The following table sets forth, for the periods indicated, certain statements of operations data and have been restated to reflect the additional amortization expense and certain other adjustments.
+The following table sets forth, for the periods indicated, certain statements of operations data.
 The trends illustrated in this table may not be indicative of future results.

 Condensed Consolidated Results of Continuing Operations for the Quarter Ended March 31, 2020 Compared to the Quarter Ended March 31, 2019 (unaudited, in thousands)